Economic Crisis Patterns: Why Financial Crises Keep Coming Back

 Job Losses and the Gender Pay Gap in Downturns

-Financial crises don’t strike evenly.
+Financial crises do not strike evenly.
 The headlines often center on Wall Street losses, bank failures, or national unemployment rates.
 Yet behind those statistics lies a persistent truth: women carry a disproportionate share of every downturn’s weight.
 Whether as entrepreneurs, employees, caregivers, or heads of households, women absorb both the financial and emotional shocks that recessions unleash (UN Women, 2022).

-During the 2008 financial crisis, millions lost their jobs—but women’s roles placed them at the front line of vulnerability.
-Retail, service, and part-time positions—fields dominated by women—were among the first to disappear.
-Studies show that when households downsized, it was women who reduced their hours, sacrificed promotions, or took multiple informal jobs to keep food on the table (McKinsey & LeanIn.Org, 2022; OECD, 2021; 2023).
-This is why women’s financial vulnerability during recessions isn’t theoretical—it shows up in work patterns, caregiving demands, and household stability.
+During the 2008 financial crisis, millions lost their jobs, but women’s roles placed them at the front line of vulnerability.
+Retail, service, and part-time positions — fields where many women work — were deeply exposed.
+When households downsized, women often reduced hours, sacrificed promotions, or took informal jobs to keep food on the table (McKinsey & LeanIn.Org, 2022; OECD, 2021; 2023).

 Emotional Labor and Family Pressures During Crises